csijcs/snakepipes/README.rst

 ``screen -ls``

-If you run screen -ls immediately after executing your screen -dm ChIP-seq... command and you do not see an output for your running screen, then something was wrong with your command (or your environment isn't activated).
+If you run screen -ls immediately after executing your screen -dm ChIP-seq... command and you do not see an output for your running screen, then something went wrong (or your environment isn't activated).

 Additional Pipelines
 -----------------------